 You can’t outsource your GDPR responsibility.
 If you partner with a third-party vendor for liveness detection, their compliance is your compliance.
 As experts point out, managing third-party risk is a major challenge because your entire supply chain must meet GDPR standards.
 Before signing a contract, perform thorough due diligence.
 Scrutinize their data processing agreements, ask where data is stored, and verify their security certifications.
 A vendor’s failure to protect user data can become your legal and reputational nightmare.
 Choosing a privacy-first partner is a fundamental part of your compliance strategy.

-How to Handle Data Processing and User Rights
+Your Guide to Handling Data Processing and User Rights

 Beyond the technical setup, GDPR compliance hinges on how you manage user data and respect their rights.
 It’s about creating a transparent and fair process that puts people first.
 Building a solid framework for data processing isn’t just about checking a legal box; it’s fundamental to earning and keeping the trust of your users.
 Here’s how you can get it right.